 This FAQ provides answers to common font licensing questions and issues applicable only to Adobe’s general font licensing customs and practices.
-Your own font End-User License Agreement (EULA) is the sole legal authority for determining how you are permitted to use your font.
-If you have a question that is not addressed here, please contact us.

-Although Typekit relies on the @font-face rule to work, it is different from web fonts used by end users.
 Fonts remain protected on the Typekit servers and are dynamically delivered to browsers in the appropriate format to ensure an optimal and consistent typographic experience.
 Typekit offers user-friendly integration with CSS and HTML code, and other optimizations, like font subsetting.

 When a font is used on the web with @font-face, it is made available on a server for a browser to download and use.
 Doing so exposes the font to both piracy and unintentional misuse.
 Services like Typekit provide extra layers of protection for fonts to help reduce those risks.

 For Font Folio questions, please review the Font Folio FAQ.

 You can use Adobe-owned fonts with sIFR and Cufón, but you may not redistribute the Flash or SVG files.

 Also, we recommend using Typekit to style your text with web fonts instead of using sIFR or Cufón.
 The latter both replace or overlay HTML text with fonts rendered with other technologies, which interferes with processes that use the text information, such as copying and searching.
 Typekit styles your source text with web font files, providing the same visual effect without losing the accessibility of real text.